openstack/mistral/doc/source/guides/installation_guide.rst

     $ tox -egenconfig

 Configure Mistral as needed.
-The configuration file is located in ``/etc/mistral/mistral.conf``.
+The configuration file is located in ``etc/mistral.conf.sample``.
+You will need to modify the configuration options and then copy it into ``/etc/mistral/mistral.conf``.
 For details see :doc:`Mistral Configuration Guide </guides/configuration_guide>`

 **Virtualenv installation**::